 Keep in mind, darker blues and browns tend to read as more formal while brighter colors can be for going out, dinner parties or weekends.
 To wrap up, here are two common questions on combining blue dress pants with brown shoes successfully:

 What Shoes Do I Wear With a Navy Suit?

 Navy is the most formal of the blues and can often replace black except for in the most formal of situations.
 Navy has a natural classical formality and evokes tradition and trustworthiness.
 If you already have a black suit, it’s a solid next buy and is flattering to most skin tones.

 But what shoes match a navy suit?
 Combining navy blue slacks with brown shoes is a no brainer — black shoes and a navy suit can look jarring together, similar but not quite the same.
 Navy shoes with a navy suit is a bit too matchy (and who really wants navy shoes?).
-Brown shoes perfectly compliment a navy suit without looking overdone.
+Brown shoes perfectly complement a navy suit without looking overdone.

 Keep in mind, since the navy is formal, aim for a formal shoe type such as an Oxford and formal tone of brown such as a chestnut brown shoes.
 This should have you looking polished and ready for the office or an evening out.

 Can I Wear Black Shoes with a Blue Suit?